-The file extraction code works on top of the HTTP and SMTP parsers.
+The file extraction code works on top of the some protocols parsers.
 The HTTP parser takes care of dechunking and unzipping the request and/or response data if necessary.
-The HTTP/SMTP parsers runs on top of the stream reassembly engine.
+The application layer parsers runs on top of the stream reassembly engine.

-This means that settings in the stream engine, reassembly engine and the HTTP parser all affect the workings of the file extraction.
+This means that settings in the stream engine, reassembly engine and the application layer parser all affect the workings of the file extraction.